theislab/paperbee/README.md

 `src/PapersBee/papers/telegram_papers_formatter.py` Format the papers and publish them on telegram.

-`src/PapersBee/papers/papers_finder.py` is tha main wrapper class.
+`src/PapersBee/papers/papers_finder.py` is the main wrapper class.

-`src/PapersBee/daily_posting.py` is tha entry point for the CLI command.
+`src/PapersBee/daily_posting.py` is the entry point for the CLI command.

 ### Running tests (optional)